-- Notify the EPA's UIC Program Director within twenty-four (24) hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within twenty-four (24) hours of notification. - For a Minor emergency: - Chevron Operations will submit corrective work order. - Based on the nature of the equipment failure a decision will be made to continue injection unchanged, divert all injection to the properly functioning well or to shut in and flue gas from Cogen Heat Recovery Steam Generator (HRSG) units and cease injection until repairs can be made. - Perform necessary reset, repair, or replacement of monitoring devices.
+- Notify the EPA's UIC Program Director within twenty-four (24) hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within twenty-four (24) hours of notification. - For a Minor emergency: - Chevron Operations will submit corrective work order. - Based on the nature of the equipment failure a decision will be made to continue injection unchanged, divert all injection to the properly functioning well or to shut in the capture facility and cease injection until repairs can be made. - Perform necessary reset, repair, or replacement of monitoring devices.